Small – Underarm (buttoned) 93cm. Waist 72.5cm. Length 49.5cm.

 Extra Large – Underarm (buttoned) 109cm.
 Waist 88.25cm.
 Length 56.75cm.

 This pack contains all the yarn required to make the Elizabeth Woodville design from Tudor Roses in your chosen size and colours of Alice Starmore Hebridean 2 Ply.
-You will require a copy of TUDOR ROSES (2013 Edition) for the pattern instructions, the Tudor Roses book is available for purchase here.
+You will require a copy of the book TUDOR ROSES (2013 or 2017 Edition) for the pattern instructions.

 Elizabeth Woodville is shown in main colour of Spindrift with contrast edging colour Selkie, and in main colour Fulmar and contrast edging colour Clover.
-This design is available in a choice of 34 colours of Hebridean 2 Ply, please select your colour choices below.
+This yarn pack can be ordered in a choice of our available Hebridean 2 Ply colours. please select your colour choices below.

 £45.90 – £58.50